idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 This includes:

-- Download Garments - a list of new garment orders that are ready to be produced by the factory
+- [Download Orders](#download-orders) - a list of new garment orders that are ready to be produced by the factory
 - Garment Detail
 - Garment Properties - Get Options and Measurements for a specific garment
 - Garment Fabrics - Get a list of fabrics needed, what they are used for (shell, lining, trims, etc), and see their measurments and status
-- Set Order Status - E.g., Move a garment from Ready to Production
+- [Set Order Status](#set-order-status) - E.g., Move a garment from Ready to Production
 - Create Shipment - Add garments to a new shipment